 My wheel swap turned into a chassis, engine and suspension rework.
 The interior really needed work but since the main body was firmly glued to the lower section, I was fine to leave it be. (is this foreshadowing?)
 Once I pulled apart the chassis, I realized that I needed to start over with the suspension and exhaust.
 I knew I would use solder for the exhaust but I needed to figure out how I would modify the suspension.
 In the meantime, I I mocked up a set of the stock car wheels to see which direction I wanted to go with the rework.
 I also picked up a set of Parts by Parks machined smooth hub caps to see if I wanted to use them.

 I need to preface this section by admitting that there will be strange parts combinations that probably wouldn’t be done in real life.
 However, it worked well for this build.
 While digging through my parts stash, I settled on a Dodge rear axle and suspension links from a pro-street kit.
 I used a section of square tube styrene to build an attachment point for the links.
 For the front, I found the complete suspension from a ’94 Firebird.
 I was stunned by how perfectly it fit!
-I was able to utilize the locating pins on the part which made it easier to finish the work.
-I measured and marked the location and then drilled.
-I had to reshape a small part of the frame to ensure proper fit but overall, it was the easiest part of this rework!
+Not only did it fit, I was able to utilize the locating pins on the part which made it easier to finish the work which was accomplished by measuring and marking the location and then drilling.
+For better fitment, I had to reshape a small part of the frame to ensure proper fit but overall, it was the easiest part of this rework!
 Added bonus: The engine fit with no additional modification.
 Along with the new suspension, the chassis received significant attention.
 I removed the original leaf spring mounts and fill all of the sink marks.

 Falling down the rabbit hole – Interior